Fanny Murdaugh Downing: Early life and education

-Frances ("Fanny") Murdaugh was born in Portsmouth, Virginia, October 19, 1831.
+Frances Murdaugh was born in Portsmouth, Virginia, October 19, 1831.
 Her parents were Hon.
 John Washington Murdaugh, a distinguished name in Virginia; and Margaret Waller Murdaugh.

 She was educated in a private school in Virginia.

 Career

 She was married, in 1851, to Charles W. Downing Jr., Esq., of Florida, and at that time its Secretary of State.
 They had four children, including a daughter, Margaret.
 During the Civil War, she lived in Virginia, and then became a refugee in Charlotte, North Carolina, remaining until 1869.

+Her literary life began in North Carolina, in 1863, with a song entitled "Folia Autumni" and published under the pen name of "Viola".
+Its warm reception caused her to follow it up with other productions.

-Her literary life commenced in North Carolina, in 1863.
-Her health was not robust.
-Many of her works are composed while too weak to leave her bed.
+Her health was not robust, and many of her works are composed while too weak to leave her bed.
 A comedy of three acts, called Nobody Hurt, was thus dashed off in ten hours.
 When she began to write for the public, she announced her intention in a letter to a friend: "I shall write first to see if I can write; then for money, and then for fame!"

 She wrote hundreds of poem at this time, using the pseudonyms of "Frank Dashmore" and "Viola".
-Her first publication was a poem entitled "Folia Autumni", and its success was so great that it was rapidly followed by numerous other poetical effusions, most of which have a religious tinge, and seem subdued.
-They are all remarkable for musical rhythm, and an easy and graceful flow of feelings.
-Among the best of these are her "Egomet Ipse", a terrible heartsearcher; "Faithful unto Death", full of a wild and nameless pathos; and "Desolate", an elegiac poem.
+Numerous poetical effusions were of a religious tinge, and seem subdued.
+They were remarkable for musical rhythm, and an easy and graceful flow of feelings.
+Among the best of these were her "Egomet Ipse", a terrible heart searcher; "Faithful unto Death", full of a wild pathos; and "Desolate", an elegiac poem.
+"Pluto" was her longest poem.
+Many of her productions were extensively copied both North and South.

-These poems were followed by the novel, Nameless.
-It is said to have been hastily written in ten days, as a proof whether or not she could write prose.
 She had already written good poetry which was appreciated and applauded, and her next venture was in prose fiction.
+Her first novel, Nameless (1865), was said to have been hastily written in ten days, as a proof whether or not she could write prose.
+The typography and binding were characterized as being handsome.
+My September 1866, there was already a Fourth Edition.

 Her writing improved, developed, and matured in her next novels, Perfect through Suffering and Florida.

 Then came a series of poems of a sterner sort, which were deemed by some to be rebellious.
 Of this style are "Confederate Gray", "Holly and Cypress", "Prometheus Vinctus", "Memorial Flowers", "Our President", "Two Years Ago", "Sic Semper Tyrannis", and "Dixie".
 She also wrote some love poems.

+She was president of the Ladies' Memorial Association of Charlotte after the war until her removal from Charlotte in 1869.

 Personal life

 Downing was active in the social life of Charlotte.
 She was a member of the Daughters of the American Revolution.

-On April 24, 1894, it was reported that Downing was extremely ill at her residence.
-Downing died at her residence in Portsmouth, May 7, 1894.
+By April 1894, Downing was noted to be extremely ill at her residence in Portsmouth.
+She died there on May 7, 1894.
 She was survived by a son, two daughters, a brother, Captain William Murdaugh, and a sister, Mrs. Washington Reed.
 A son, Charles, preceded her in death.